How to Choose the Best Bank Accounts for Seniors

-- If you use ATMs a lot, what is that fee structure?
+- Do you use ATMs a lot, and what ATM perks does this bank offer?

 - How does the bank compare to a local credit union?

-Just because a bank account is marketed as ideal of seniors doesn’t mean that it’s a better deal.
-For example, you might find a senior checking account offered with a $10 maintenance fee when their fee on other accounts is only $5.
+Just because a bank account is marketed as ideal for seniors doesn’t mean that it’s a better deal.
+For example, you might find a senior checking account offered with a $10 maintenance fee, even though another account carries only a $5 fee.

 In other instances, you might find that a checking account of any sort doesn’t make sense.
 If you have to keep $1,500 in the account to qualify for a dividend, you might be better off keeping the money in a savings account or in a Certificate of Deposit where interest is paid regardless of the balance.

-Also, look at which fees are waived and if that is a perk for you.
-If you don’t send cashier’s checks or money orders, the perk of getting those for free isn’t a perk for you.
+In addition to taking a close look at the fees, you should also consider the perks in detail, and how they'll improve your life.
+If you don’t regularly send cashier’s checks or money orders, the perk of getting those for free isn’t much of a perk at all.

 Other Checking Accounts to Consider